p4ali/Notes/pluralsight/vcloud/sample_setup.md

 And it usually need you run ssh-agent and using [ssh agent forwarding](https://developer.github.com/guides/using-ssh-agent-forwarding/), in case your git repo need ssh authentication.

+You may also need some [basic auth](https://www.digitalocean.com/community/tutorials/how-to-set-up-http-authentication-with-nginx-on-ubuntu-12-10) for your nginx based app.